isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 #### 1. Sec 1 e-Registration Form

 <p style="text-align: justify;">We would require you to participate in the Sec 1 e-Registration Exercise by providing the school with necessary information by 23 December 2022 for our Secondary 1 Orientation Experience planning and for other administrative purposes.
-Please click [here](https://go.gov.sg/sec1e-registration2023) or scan the QR Code below:</p>
+Please click <a href="https://go.gov.sg/sec1e-registration2023" target="_blank">here</a> or scan the QR Code below:</p>

 #### 2. Zoom session on 30 December 2021 from 4pm to 5pm